Dow, S&P 500 close slightly lower; semis boost Nasdaq

 While the market's momentum is to the upside, near-term trading may be quieter as earnings season draws to a close.
 With results in from 73 percent of companies, three-quarters have beat analysts' expectations, according to Thomson Reuters data, above the long-term average of 63 percent.

-Shares of AIG (AIG.N) rose 1.4 percent in after-hours trading.
+Shares of AIG rose 1.4 percent in after-hours trading.
 The company reported better-than-expected third-quarter earnings.

-Sprint (S.N) shares fell 5.25 percent after hours.
+Sprint shares fell 5.25 percent after hours.
 Its third-quarter revenue rose slightly less than expected.

-Among the day's biggest movers, Sapient Corp SAPE.O rose 42 percent to $24.60 on heavy volume after Publicis (PUBP.PA) agreed to buy the digital ad company for $3.7 billion in cash.
+Among the day's biggest movers, Sapient Corp rose 42 percent to $24.60 on heavy volume after Publicis agreed to buy the digital ad company for $3.7 billion in cash.

 In the latest economic data, U.S. construction spending fell 0.4 percent in September, well below expectations.
 However, manufacturing activity unexpectedly accelerated in October and automobile sales were strong, easing concerns of a significant moderation in economic growth.